Claude Brinegar: Political life

 Brinegar was nominated to the post of United States Secretary of Transportation by Richard Nixon.
 Dr. Brinegar was the third person to take the post of Secretary of Transportation and followed John A. Volpe, a former governor in Massachusetts.
 Brinegar had never held political office before taking this post, but cited his education and experience as a consumer as credentials that made him suitable for the job.
 He was quoted “I've flown a million miles in the last seven years, and I've sat on the Harbor Freeway for hours in traffic jams”, implying that his firsthand knowledge of the issues regarding transportation would help him find effective solutions.
 He also served under Gerald Ford, but when Ford announced he intended to seek the presidency, Brinegar resigned and returned to an executive position at Union Oil.
 In 1980–81, Brinegar was on Ronald Reagan's transition team.

 1973 oil crisis

 Brinegar was Secretary of Transportation during the Arab oil embargo in 1973 and was tasked with mitigating the crisis during this period.
 He passed the Emergency Highway Conservation Act with president Nixon which set a speed limit of 55 miles an hour on all highways in order to reduce oil usage.
-During this time Brinegar also promoted carpooling nation-wide in order to help reduce oil usage.
-Another of Brinegar’s chief legislative accomplishments was the Federal Aid Highway Act of 1973, which allocated federal funds for states to improve and maintain their highways.
+During this time Brinegar also promoted carpooling nationwide in order to help reduce oil usage.
+Another of Brinegar's chief legislative accomplishments was the Federal Aid Highway Act of 1973, which allocated federal funds for states to improve and maintain their highways.